Nitrokey/nitrokey-documentation/source/components/software/nk-app2/installation-windows.rst

 1. Open PowerShell and run this command: ``choco install nitrokey-app2``

-You can find our package informations `here <https://community.chocolatey.org/packages/nitrokey-app2>`__.
+You can find information about our package `here <https://community.chocolatey.org/packages/nitrokey-app2>`__.